influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

       --file /path/to/example-db_example-rp.lp
     ```

 Repeat this process for each bucket.
-    _For other ways to write line protocol to InfluxDB 2.0, see [Write data](/influxdb/v2.0/write-data/)._

 ## Migrate continuous queries
 For information about migrating InfluxDB 1.x continuous queries to InfluxDB 2.0 tasks,